wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 # 21. Who Am I?

 >Give up all questions except one: “Who am I?”.
 After all, the only fact you are sure of is that you are.
 The ‘I am’ is certain.
 The ‘I am this’ is not.
-Struggle to find out what you are in reälity.
+Struggle to find out what you are in reality.

-**Questioner:**&ensp;We are advised to worship reälity personified as God, or as the Perfect Man.
+**Questioner:**&ensp;We are advised to worship reality personified as God, or as the Perfect Man.
 We are told not to attempt the worship of the Absolute, as it is much too difficult for a brain-centred consciousness.

 **Maharaj:**&ensp;Truth is simple and open to all.
 Why do you complicate?
 Truth is loving and lovable.
 It includes all, accepts all, purifies all.
 It is untruth that is difficult and a source of trouble.
 It always wants, expects, demands.
 Beïng false, it is empty, always in search of confirmation and reässurance.
 It is afraid of and avoids enquiry.
 It identifies itself with any support, however weak and momentary.
 Whatever it gets, it loses and asks for more.
 Therefore put no faith in the conscious.
 Nothing you can see, feel or think is so.
 Even sin and virtue, merit and demerit are not what they appear.
 Usually the bad and the good are a matter of convention and custom and are shunned or welcomed, according to how the words are used.